mtsch/Ripserer.jl/joss/paper.md

 Ripser++ [@zhang2020gpu], Lock-free Ripser [@morozov2020towards], Ripser.py [@tralie2018ripser]
 and Cubical Ripser [@kaji2020cubical].

-Julia [@bezanson2017julia] is a relatively recent language specifically designed for technical computing.
-Even though the language has only been stable since 2018, it already offers packages that are among the best in various areas such as differential equations [@rackauckas2017differentialequations], mathematical optimization [@dunning2017jump] and network analysis [@bromberger2017lightgraphs].
-The main advantages it offers are a high degree of composability through multiple dispatch, and performance that can compete with statically compiled languages like C, C++ and Fortran.

 In this work, we present Ripserer.jl, a pure Julia implementation of persistent homology based on the algorithm that powers Ripser.
 The main goal of this project is to provide a highly generic and extensible persistent homology library that is easy to use for